CentreForDigitalHumanities/I-analyzer/documentation/Writing-a-corpus-definition-in-Python.md

 ```

 The image can be any image file.
 Documentation pages must be markdown files.
 See [corpus documentation](/documentation/Corpus-documentation.md) for more information about writing documentation.

+## Definining fields

+The `fields` property lists the configuration for each field in the corpus.
+Each of these defines how that field should be extracted from the source file, how it should be stored in elasticsearch, and how it should appear in the interface.
+See [corpus.py](../backend/addcorpus/corpus.py) for the class definition.

+Note that unlike with `CorpusDefinition`, fields are not defined as _classes_ but as _objects_.
+Rather than creating a custom subclass of `FieldDefinition`, you can just call the `FieldDefinition()` constructor with appropriate parameters.

+See the docstring of `FieldDefinition` for a comprehensive overview of all parameters.

+### Extracting values

+The `extractor` attribute of a field should define how it extracts its data from source files.
+This value should be an instance of `Extractor`, which is defined in the `ianalyzer_readers` package.
+See [the API documentation of ianalyzer_readers](https://ianalyzer-readers.readthedocs.io/en/latest/api/#extractors) for a list of available extractors and their parameters.

+These extractors are typically sufficient for new corpora; if they are not, you can create a custom `Extractor` subclass for your corpus, or expand the `ianalyzer_readers` package.

 ## Using project settings